sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on July 28, 2020 there are:
+As of the latest CDC data release on July 30, 2020 there are:

-* 63,220 new cases
+* 70,292 new cases
-  + The state with the most cases is CA with 10,056
+  + The state with the most cases is FL with 9,986
-    - The county with the most cases is Miami-Dade County in FL with 3,037 new cases
+    - The county with the most cases is Miami-Dade County in FL with 2,773 new cases
   + The record number of national cases per day is 80,319 on July 16, 2020
-* 1,293 new deaths
+* 1,283 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

-Where I live, in Somerville, MA, as of July 27, 2020 there are:
+Where I live, in Somerville, MA, as of July 29, 2020 there are:

-* 1 new cases
+* 0 new cases
-* 34 cases in the last two weeks
+* 32 cases in the last two weeks
-  + Out of 1038 cases overall
+  + Out of 1043 cases overall
     - 36 Fatalities and
-    - 991 Recoveries
+    - 992 Recoveries

 Consequently, in the United States, there are now:

-* 4,322,289 total cases
+* 4,457,572 total cases
-* 148,147 total deaths
+* 150,679 total deaths

-Globally, as of the latest WHO data release on July 29, 2020, there are:
+Globally, as of the latest WHO data release on July 31, 2020, there are:

-* 12,536,668 total cases
+* 17,106,007 total cases
-  + 181,895 today
+  + 292,527 today
-* 431,958 total deaths
+* 668,910 total deaths
-  + 4,307 today
+  + 6,812 today

 ## Overall Covid Cases In The USA

 Regions are defined as follows: Northeast (CT, ME, MA, NH, RI, VT, NJ, NY, PA), Midwest (IN, IL, MI, OH, WI, IA, KS, MN, MO, NE, ND, SD), South (AL, AR, DC, DE, FL, GA, KY, LA, MD, MS, NC, OK, SC, TN, TX, VA, WV) and West (AZ, CO, ID,  NM, MT, UT, NV, WY, AK, CA, HI, OR, WA).
-The red line denotes the date that Health and Human Services (HHS) took over the production of data from the Center for Disease Control (CDC).^[See e.g., https://www.cnbc.com/2020/07/20/hhs-unveils-new-coronavirus-hospitalization-database-says-its-more-complete-than-cdcs.html]
+The red line denotes the date that Health and Human Services (HHS) took over the production of data from the Center for Disease Control (CDC) on July 20, 2020.^[See e.g., https://www.cnbc.com/2020/07/20/hhs-unveils-new-coronavirus-hospitalization-database-says-its-more-complete-than-cdcs.html]